 Figure 1: Sequence identity distribution analysis of viral sequences from the army ant virome.
 Each dot represents an assembled sequence contig with the corresponding protein identity (best BLASTx e-values < 0.001) to plant (top) and animal virus (bottom) in the GenBank nonredundant database.

 Figure 2: Phylogenies of the sequences of the viruses in the families Microviridae, Solemoviridae, Tymoviridae, Nodaviridae and Dicistroviridae.
 Sequences in red refer to army ant-associated contigs.
-Neighbor joining phylogenetic trees were generated using alignments of major capsid protein sequences (Microviridae), RNA-dependent RNA polymerase sequences (Dicistroviridae, Nodaviridae, and Solemoviridae) and polyprotein sequences (Tymoviridae).
+Neighbor joining phylogenetic trees were generated using alignments of Microviridae major capsid protein sequences ranging from 306 aa to 761 aa, Dicistroviridae RNA-dependent RNA polymerase protein sequences (694-2775 aa), Nodaviridae RNA-dependent RNA polymerase protein sequences (656-1033 aa), Solemoviridae RNA-dependent RNA polymerase protein sequences (262 aa) and Tymoviridae polyprotein protein sequences (117 aa).
 One thousand bootstrap replicates were performed to quantify branch support.
 The scale bar depicts the number of amino acid substitutions per site.

 Figure 3: Phylogenies of the sequences of the viruses in the families Iflaviridae, Bidnaviridae, Hepeviridae and Polycipiviridae, as well as Picorna-like viruses.
 Sequences in red refer to army ant-associated contigs.
-Neighbor joining phylogenetic trees were generated using alignments of polyprotein sequences (Iflaviridae, Hepeviridae and Picorna-like viruses), major capsid protein sequences (Bidnaviridae) and ORF5 sequences (Polycipiviridae).
+Neighbor joining phylogenetic trees were generated using alignments of Iflaviridae polyprotein protein sequences ranging from 965 aa to 3229 aa, Hepeviridae polyprotein protein sequences (669 aa), Picorna-like viruses polyprotein protein sequences (2487-2858 aa), Bidnaviridae major capsid protein sequences (515-615 aa) and Polycipiviridae ORF5 protein sequences (1479-2331 aa) .
 One thousand bootstrap replicates were performed to quantify branch support.
 The scale bar depicts the number of amino acid substitutions per site.

 Figure 4: Phylogeny of the sequences of the viruses in the family Parvoviridae.
 The Neighbor joining phylogenetic tree was generated using alignments of SF3 protein sequences with 500 bootstrap replicates to quantify branch support.
 Sequences in red refer to army ant-associated contigs.
 Putative hosts of several parvoviruses are depicted at the extremity of the branches.
+Specifically, an ant and a question mark are depicted nearby the clade located between both ambidensovirus groups, because it is plausible that the parvoviruses from which these sequences were derived may have been directly infecting the army ants.
 Genera of the Parvoviridae family are also indicated.
 The scale bar depicts the number of amino acid substitutions per site.

 Figure 5: Phylogeny of the chapparvoviruses.
-The maximum likelihood tree was generated using alignments of NS1 protein sequences and the WAG substitution model assuming an estimated proportion of invariant sites (of 0.075) and 4 gamma-distributed rate categories to account for rate heterogeneity across sites.
+The maximum likelihood tree was generated using alignments of NS1 protein sequences ranging from 214 aa to 823 aa and the WAG substitution model assuming an estimated proportion of invariant sites (of 0.075) and 4 gamma-distributed rate categories to account for rate heterogeneity across sites.
 The gamma shape parameter was estimated directly from the data (gamma=1.337).
 Support for internal branches was assessed using the aLRT test (SH-Like).
 Sequences in red refer to army ant-associated contigs.
 Putative hosts of several parvoviruses are depicted to the right of the branches.
 The two genera of the chapparvovirus group are also indicated.
 The scale bar depicts the number of amino acid substitutions per site.